Watch Opté remove the spots on Dean Takahashi’s face

-Procter & Gamble surprised us by showing up at CES, the big tech trade show in Las Vegas, for the first time in its 182-year history.
+Procter & Gamble surprised us by showing up at CES, the big tech trade show in Las Vegas, for the first time in the company’s 182-year history.
 And it showed off some cool products, like Opté, which removes spots on your skin, at least temporarily.

 The product is part of P&G’s effort to bring technology to ordinary products and lead market disruption.
 Doing so is, of course, a better strategy than allowing yourself to be disrupted.
-I like how the company makes technology fade into the woodwork — although Opté really is a brand new product category.
+I like how the company makes technology fade into the woodwork — although Opté really is a brand-new product category.

 After 10 years of development and over 40 patents, P&G Ventures, a startup studio within P&G, has finally introduced the product, which combines proprietary algorithms and printing technology with skincare to scan, detect, and correct imperfections.
 The company touts its precision application as delivering a visibly flawless skin tone.
 When you move the blue light device over your face, it zeroes in on blemishes and treats those areas only, not the skin that surrounds it.
 A tiny inkjet printer deposits picoliter-size drops of the treatment on your skin.